Overdraft fees could drop to as low as $3 under new Biden proposal

 The cost to overdraw a bank account could drop to as little as $3 under a proposal announced by the White House, the latest move by the Biden administration to combat fees it says pose an unnecessary burden on American consumers, particularly those liv...

-The change could potentially eliminate billions of dollars in fee revenue for the nation’s biggest banks, which were gearing up for a battle even before Wednesday's announcement.
+The proposed change by the Consumer Financial Protection Bureau would potentially eliminate billions of dollars in fee revenue for the nation’s biggest banks, which were gearing up for a battle even before Wednesday's announcement.
 Exactly how much revenue depends on which version of the new regulation is adopted.

 “For too long, some banks have charged exorbitant overdraft fees — sometimes $30 or more — that often hit the most vulnerable Americans the hardest, all while banks pad their bottom lines," President Joe Biden said in a statement.
 "Banks call it a service — I call it exploitation.”

 Under the proposed rule, banks could only charge customers what it would cost them to break even on providing overdraft services.
-This would require banks to show the CFPB the costs.
+This would require banks to show the CFPB the costs of running their overdraft services, a task few banks would want to handle.

 Alternatively, banks could use a benchmark fee that would apply across all affected financial institutions.
 Regulators proposed several fees — $3, $6, $7 and $14 — and will gather industry and public input on the most appropriate amount.
 The CFPB says it arrived at these figures by looking at how much it cost banks to recoup losses from accounts that went negative and were never paid back.

-According to research conducted by Bankrate last August, the average overdraft fee was $26.61.
+According to research conducted by Bankrate last August, the average overdraft fee was $26.6 1.
 Some banks charge as much as $39.
 The nation’s biggest banks still take in roughly $8 billion in overdraft fees every year, according to data from the CFPB and banks' public records.
+The bureau's research also shows overdraft fees overwhelmingly impact the poor and households of color, who often overdraft multiple times a year.

 Biden has made the elimination of “junk fees” one of the cornerstones of his administration’s economic agenda heading into the 2024 election.
 Overdraft fees have been at the center of that campaign, and the White House directed government regulators last year to do whatever is in their power to further curtail the practice.